 Beyond features and pricing, a few extra considerations can make or break your NPS program's success.

-Security & Compliance: Look for GDPR and ISO 27001 compliance to protect customer data.
+- Security and Compliance: Look for GDPR and ISO 27001 compliance to protect customer data.

-Trial & Demos: Always test the tool through free trials or demos to ensure it fits your needs.
+- Trial and Demos: Always test the tool through free trials or demos to ensure it fits your needs.

 💡 Pro Tip: Choose a tool that your entire team can use, not just data analysts.
 Simplicity and usability help ensure your NPS program runs smoothly.

 Choosing the right NPS tool goes beyond sending surveys.
-It's about creating a system that helps you listen to your customers, understand their needs, and act on their feedback.
-The best NPS tools empower you to:
+It's about creating a system that helps you listen to your customers, understand their needs, and act on their nps feedback.
+The best NPS tools help you:

 Final Thoughts